Rorywork/django-project-v1/README.md

 21. Click on the Cog and check "Show home in favourites" and "Show Hidden Files"
 22. Create a new file in the root (~) folder called .sqliterc

+.....
+Create the static folder with another subfolder called css .....
+Add the following code to the settings.py file STATICFILES_DIRS = [
+	"/django-project-v1/cheepeeApp/static",
+]